justin-qu/lambda-channel/README.md

 # lambda-channel
-A crossbeam-like channel concurrently executes lambda functions.
+A crossbeam-like channel that concurrently executes a provided function.

 ## Usage